Kilauea Iki Trail

 If you want more time to explore the Volcanoes park, staying closer to the Volcano town is a great option.

 Kilauea Lodge is just 1 mile from the Hawaii Volcanoes National Park and has an in-house restaurant.
-Great place to stay close to the park.
+It’s a great place to stay close to the park.

 The Volcano House is the only option to stay inside the National Park and has excellent views of the Halema`uma`u crater from the overlook.
 It has guest rooms, cabins, and campsites.